amzn/amazon-pay-api-sdk-php/README.md

-# Amazon Pay SDK-V2 (PHP)
+# Amazon Pay API SDK (PHP)
-Amazon Pay API V2 Integration
+Amazon Pay Integration

-Please note the Amazon Pay V2 SDK can only be used for V2-specific API calls (e.g., Alexa Delivery Trackers, In-Store API, API V2, etc.)
+Please note that the Amazon Pay API SDK can only be used for API calls to the pay-api.amazon.com|eu|jp endpoint.

-If you are developing an integration using the original [Amazon Pay API Reference Guide](https://developer.amazon.com/docs/amazon-pay-api/intro.html), then you will need to use the original [Amazon Pay SDK (PHP)](https://github.com/amzn/amazon-pay-sdk-php).
+If you need to make an Amazon Pay API call that uses the mws.amazonservices.com|jp or mws-eu.amazonservices.com endpoint, then you will need to use the original [Amazon Pay SDK (PHP)](https://github.com/amzn/amazon-pay-sdk-php).

 ## Requirements